GigaDAO/openbook/README.md

 ![Banner](https://github.com/GigaDAO/openbook/assets/62179149/ed83a9a8-4b8d-421d-be31-8eea73529444)

-📖 A CLI, TUI and SDK to interact with the OpenBook market on the Solana blockchain.
+📖1️⃣2️⃣ A CLI, TUI and SDK to interact with OpenBook V1 and V2 markets on the Solana blockchain.

-> [!WARNING]
-> The current release is not yet production-ready.
-This project is still undergoing active development.

 ## Table of Contents